mitogen-hq/mitogen/docs/index.rst

 .. warning::

-    econtext is alpha-quality software.
-If intend to you use it, you should be aware how little real world testing it has received, the total absence of any tests, and the nightmare-level difficulty of debugging hangs in a tree of processes running identical code straddling multiple thread and machine boundaries! ``router.enable_debug()`` is your friend.
+    This is alpha-quality code.
+If you intend to use it, be aware of how little real world testing it has received, the total absence of any systematic tests, and the nightmare-level difficulty of debugging hangs in a tree of processes running identical code straddling multiple thread and machine boundaries! ``router.enable_debug()`` is your friend.

-    If you think you have a use for this software, please `drop me an e-mail`_ so that expectations and bugfixes can be managed sensibly.
+    If you think you have a use for this software, please `drop me an e-mail`_ so that expectations and bug fixes can be managed sensibly.

     .. _drop me an e-mail: dw@botanicus.net